PhotoNews

 SHARE

-Hakim made the phone call at a time when Pakistani protocol staff was preparing to welcome the delegation at the Benazir Bhutto International Airport, Islamabad.
-The 10th JEC meeting, which was expected to cover all economic matters, was slated for August 24 and 25.
+Hakim called when Pakistani protocol staff prepared to welcome the delegation at the Benazir Bhutto International Airport, Islamabad.
+The 10th JEC meeting, expected to cover all economic matters, was slated for August 24 and 25.

-The progress on infrastructure and social-sector projects, which Pakistan was funding, was also on the agenda.
-In the past couple of months, the government had removed the irritants, which were delaying implementation of these schemes.
+The progress on infrastructure and social sector projects, which Pakistan was funding, was also on the agenda.
+In the past couple of months, the government has removed the irritants delaying the implementation of these schemes.

-Pakistan was expecting a breakthrough on a majority of outstanding issues, sources added.
-Relations between the two neighbours were gradually improving after formation of a unity government of President Ashraf Ghani.
-However, ties soured after a sudden spike in insurgent attacks in Afghanistan, which was blamed on militants allegedly hiding in Pakistan’s border areas.
+Pakistan was expecting a breakthrough on most outstanding issues, sources added.
+Relations between the two neighbors gradually improved after forming a unity government with President Ashraf Ghani.
+However, ties soured after a sudden spike in insurgent attacks in Afghanistan, blamed on militants allegedly hiding in Pakistan’s border areas.

 Pakistan has condemned the violence and says it remains committed to helping Kabul to end the unrest.
-It stresses there are hostile forces in the region that do not want to see cordial relations between the two sides.
+However, it stresses that hostile forces in the region do not want to see cordial relations between the two sides.

 Dar discussed “the possibility of holding the next Joint Economic Commission meeting in Islamabad in the last quarter of this year,” according to a brief statement issued by the Ministry of Finance on Sunday.